syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### Error message label style
-You can customize the text of error message label by setting the TextColor, FontFamily, FontSize, and FontAttributes properties of `ErrorLabelTextStyle` in DataFormItem.
+Customize the text of the error message label by setting the `TextColor`, `FontFamily`, `FontSize`, and `FontAttributes` properties of the `ErrorLabelTextStyle` in the DataFormItem.

 {% tabs %}
 {% highlight XAML %}